 - Empty and Sterilize Bird Houses (and feeders): You want to have this completed by mid-month, so you are ready for the spring nesting season.
 To disinfect, I use Shaklee Basic H and/or G. You can find it by clicking here

 - Start ordering your organic soil amendments for spring (compost, mushroom compost, manure, etc.)

 - Finalize your seed orders.
 Use companies that have organic and non-GMO seeds.
-I really like Baker Creek and ARK Seed Kits.
+I really like Baker Creek and Seed the Stars.

 - Dig new swales and cover with straw or winter wheat seed to prepare for spring gardens.

 - Get a permaculture consultation to help you plan your property, food forest, and homestead.
 Don’t wait until spring!

 Food Forest & Orchard

 - Mulch, mulch, mulch!
 Lots of compost and manure applications by the third week of February.

 - Plant cold hardy trees and shrubs while they are in (or close to dormancy).
 In Central Florida, this is the perfect time to plant peaches, plum, nectarine, mulberries, elderberries, persimmon, peach, etc. Always plant (and water well) when they are dormant.
 Never plant trees when they are in the flowering phase.
 You want as much energy as possible to go to the root system.
 First year fruit trees should NOT be allowed to bear fruit (pick them off), but it’s ok to allow some berry bushes to fruit the first year.